“Wonderful. I was sorry to see it end. How they could get such a high quality group of performers in such a small venue

 Jessica Lopez: A current student of EBCPA, Jessica joined BCO for Manon Lescaut.
 This was her first opera.
 She is now attending UC Berkeley.

 Kiana Hu: A graduate of EBCPA, Kiana joined BCO for I Capuleti ei Montecchi and has worked on several operas since then and performed in Manon Lescaut.
 She is now attending Stanford University.

 Heaven Robinson: A graduate of EBCPA, Heaven joined BCO as Stage Manager for The Consul and returned for Joan of Arc and with added duties as Assistant Production Manager for Manon Lescaut.
-She is now attending Cal State L.A. in 2022 and is Production Manager and HR specialist for Maddalena and Mavra
+She graduated from Cal State L.A. in 2022 and is Production Manager and HR specialist for Maddalena and Mavra

 Allyson Flores: A graduate of EBCPA, Allyson joined BCO as Stage Manager for The Consul and returned to sing in Luisa Miller.
 She is now attending UC Santa Cruz.

 “I met my best friends doing BCO.
 Working with a professional opera company was the best thing I ever did for my training as an actress and singer.
 I Capuleti ei Montecchi, Luisa Miller and Manon Lescaut were amazing opportunities that I will value forever.”

 Salvatore Atti and Geoffrey Di Giorgio

 Berkeley Chamber Opera audiences have enjoyed outstanding performances by leading tenor Salvatore Atti and leading baritone Geoffrey Di Giorgio this past season in Verdi’s Luisa Miller and Joan of Arc.
 Atti, a graduate of Boston College Conservatory, has noted that it was his rendition of an aria from Luisa Miller that won him a spot in the prestigious Cincinnati Opera young artist program.
 And after famed Helden Tenor Claude Heater saw Di Giorgio’s performances with BCO, he engaged him to sing in a critically acclaimed reading of Tristan und Isolde at San Francisco’s Herbst Theater with Maestro Jonathan Khuner at the helm.
 Both young men, already advanced in their crafts, came to BCO with limited stage experience and BCO is grateful for the opportunity to help advance their budding careers in opera.